Medical Answering Services: After Hours Voicemail Menu Script

 Planning ahead for these contingencies will save your medical office hours of time, and it ensures patient care is handled quickly and accurately.

-The quality of your medical answering service can make or break your patient’s communication experience.
+The quality of your medical answering service can have a significant impact on your patient’s communication experience.
 A warm, welcoming greeting sets the tone for your answering service and guides patients to the best place to get their needs met.

 Notably, using HIPAA-compliant voicemail services versus general voicemail services is a best practice for healthcare organizations.